 Management reasoned that migration to a Windows-based system would enable them to continue and expand their automation-driven maintenance process improvement, while providing a familiar, easy-to-navigate desktop environment, and a standard, Internet enabled platform on which to build future enhancements.

 CF Industries set out to find software that would deliver the maintenance planning functionality they had been enjoying in the IBM environment while providing the flexibility they needed for growth.
-They located the required software in Avantis.
-PRO®, an enterprise asset management software system.
+They located the required software from AVEVA, an Enterprise Asset Management software system.

-CF Industries has now standardized on the Avantis.
-PRO software as its core platform for collection and storage of data on MRO inventory, procurement, and maintenance activities.
-They also use Avantis.
-DSS decision support software to analyze this data for continuous process improvement and have supplemented their system through adoption of standard catalog descriptions and categories for all MRO items, completed with the help of catalog management solutions provider I.M.A.
+CF Industries has now standardized on the AVEVA EAM software as its core platform for collection and storage of data on MRO inventory, procurement, and maintenance activities.
+They also use AVEVA decision support software to analyze this data for continuous process improvement and have supplemented their system through adoption of standard catalog descriptions and categories for all MRO items, completed with the help of catalog management solutions provider I.M.A.
 Ltd.